Rakshithac183/lab-guide-authoring/README.md

   }
 ```

-### Test Guide
+### Sample Guide
 ```
-1. Once logged into Microsoft Azure homescreen, you will see a VM icon, select it and then select the VM <inject key="VM Name"/>.
+1. Once logged into Microsoft Azure portal, search and select Virtual Machine resource.
+In the VM list, select the VM <inject key="VM Name"/>.

-2. Download the RDP file and open it so that you can connect to it.
+2. Download the RDP file and open it so that you can connect to the VM.

-3. In the Remote Desktop Connection program, provide the VM DNS name <inject key="VM DNS Name" enableCopy="true"/> and click Connect.
+3. In the Remote Desktop Connection, provide the VM DNS name <inject key="VM DNS Name" enableCopy="true"/> and click Connect.

-4. In the following Enter Your Credential screen, provide VM username <inject key="VM Admin Username" enableCopy="true" style="color:blue" /> and password <inject key="VM Admin Password" enableCopy="true" style="color:blue" /> and select OK followed by Yes in the next page, which will then log you into the VM.
+4. In the following "Enter Your Credential" screen, provide VM username <inject key="VM Admin Username" enableCopy="true" style="color:blue" /> and password <inject key="VM Admin Password" enableCopy="true" style="color:blue" /> and select OK followed by Yes in the next page, which will then log you into the VM.

 ```
+After rendering of the above Sample Guide, the users will see the actual values from the ARM template outputs.

 ## Github Master Document: